-- Recognise that some pupils have additional needs which can be a factor in challenging behaviour. - Offer support from our SENDCo who can provide resources such as social stories and visual timetables to support good behaviour. - Use alternative strategies when a child has difficulty explaining their inappropriate behaviour choices and their consequences, for example, therapeutic Lego or role play.

-- Liaise with professionals such as the Ethnic Minority and Traveller Achievement Service, the Educational Psychology Service and the Specialist Teaching Service to provide specialist advice and help to support good behaviour. - Use a personalised Behaviour Reward Chart.
-These charts are not displayed in public to avoid stigmatising individual children. - Offer nurture provision at Rainbows Nurture Group or Sunshine Nurture Group if appropriate. - Refer to the school counsellor if appropriate.
+- Recognise that some pupils have additional needs which can be a factor in challenging behaviour. - Offer support from our SENDCo who can provide resources such as social stories and visual timetables to support good behaviour. - Use alternative strategies when a child has difficulty explaining their inappropriate behaviour choices and their consequences, for example, therapeutic Lego or role play. - Liaise with professionals such as the Ethnic Minority and Traveller Achievement Service, the Educational Psychology Service and the Specialist Teaching Service to provide specialist advice and help to support good behaviour. - Use a personalised Behaviour Reward Chart.
+These charts are not displayed in public to avoid stigmatising individual children. - Offer nurture provision, if appropriate. - Refer to the school counsellor if appropriate.